The Rossendale story

 Rossendale Hall was purchased by two families – the Chapmans and the Hydes – in 1972.
 Both families had children with disabilities, and were thus very aware that there was no respite provision for families in those circumstances.
 The families had agreed that they would find a way to provide that service, and buying the Hall seemed to fit their plans.

-They had raised the money for the purchase from the sale of their own homes, plus a donation from a local benefactor and the subsequent sale of the Lodge.
+They had raised the money for the purchase from the sale of their own homes, plus a donation from a local benefactor.
+Both families moved into the Hall in the spring of 1973.

 The Trust’s vision reflects the 40 years of caring:

 “To create an environment in which people can develop and grow, enabling them to have ownership of their lives, and futures”.

 Even in times of extreme budget pressures on local authorities (who fund the cost of our tenants’ care and support) the Trust believes that it must continue to grow, in order to properly meet the demand which we see in the community for this type of service.

 We continue to actively create partnerships with families, housing associations and local authorities to produce exciting new developments.